Inbuilt Functions In C++ - C++ Programming Tutorial

 Explanation:

-In this example, the code fills the string str_1 with the phrase "Keep Learning" at the beginning.
-After that, an iterator is declared and initialized with a pointer to the start of the string.
-The program outputs the first character that the iterator points to, followed by a space that moves on to the next character and then outputs that character.
+In this instance, the code populates the string str_1 with the text "Keep Learning" at the start.
+Subsequently, an iterator is defined and set to point to the beginning of the string.
+The script displays the initial character pointed to by the iterator, adds a space, proceeds to the subsequent character, and then displays that character.

 6. end